LightTable/LightTable/README.md

 ## Documentation

 * See [docs.lighttable.com](http://docs.lighttable.com/) for official user documentation and tutorials.
-* See the [community wiki](https://github.com/LightTable/LightTable/wiki) which includes a [User FAQ](https://github.com/LightTable/LightTable/wiki/FAQ) and a [For Users page](https://github.com/LightTable/LightTable/wiki/For-Users) which links to additional resources.
+* See the [community wiki](https://github.com/LightTable/LightTable/wiki) which includes a [User FAQ](https://github.com/LightTable/LightTable/wiki/FAQ) and a [For Users page](https://github.com/LightTable/LightTable/wiki/For-Users) for additional links.
-* For a typical workflow in Light Table, read [this doc](doc/workflow.md).
+* For a typical Light Table workflow, [read this](doc/workflow.md).
 * To understand how Light Table works, read about its [BOT architecture](doc/BOT.md).
+* If you're a user coming from vim or emacs see the [For Vim Users](https://github.com/LightTable/LightTable/wiki/For-Vim-Users) and [For Emacs Users](https://github.com/LightTable/LightTable/wiki/For-Emacs-Users) guides.

 ## Plugins